plausible/docs/docs/plausible-script.md

 ## Alternatively you can serve the script from your domain as a first-party connection

-Some browsers and extensions may block all analytics services including privacy-friendly ones like Plausible Analytics.

-If you have issues with blockers, we offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
-As a result, your stats are never blocked by clients because they are proxied through your subdomain.
+We offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
 See the full instructions on [how to setup a custom subdomain and serve the Plausible Analytics script as a first-party connection](custom-domain.md).